Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Although PEP 708 attempts to address this attack vector, it is specifically about the case of multiple repositories being considered during dependency resolution and does not offer any protection to the aforementioned use cases.

 Namespacing also would drastically reduce the incidence of typosquatting because typos would have to be in the prefix itself which is normalized and likely to be a short, well-known identifier like aws-.
+In recent years, typosquatting has become a popular attack vector [4].

 Rationale